Sikbik/fluxd-rust/fluxd_rust/docs/TROUBLESHOOTING.md

 - Inspect the block/height in question via `getblock` or `getblockheader`.
 - If the on-disk state may be inconsistent, perform a clean resync.

+## Block connect mismatch / reorg fails with missing undo

+Symptoms:
+- Repeated `block connect mismatch ...; attempting reorg`
+- `missing block undo entry; resync required`

+Cause:
+- The database was created before block undo support existed, so historical blocks do not have undo entries.
+Reorg requires undo data to safely disconnect blocks.

+Fix:
+- Stop the daemon, remove the data directory, and resync from scratch so undo entries are generated during block connect.

 ## RPC auth failures

 Symptoms: